 BLAST is public domain software.

-The NCBI supports two (similar) RESTful interfaces to programmatically submit BLAST searches.
+The NCBI supports RESTful interface to programmatically submit BLAST searches.
 Users of the service at the NCBI should respect the usage guidelines below.

-1.)
-Do not contact the server more often than once every three seconds.
+Do not contact the server more often than once every 10 seconds.

-3.)
-Use the URL parameter email, and tool, so that we can track your project and contact you if there is a problem.
+Use the URL parameter email and tool, so that the NCBI can contact you if there is a problem.

-4.)
-Run scripts weekends or between 9 pm and 5 am Eastern Time weekday if more than 50 searches will be submitted.
+Run scripts weekends or between 9 pm and 5 am Eastern time on weekdays if more than 50 searches will be submitted.

 The NCBI servers are a shared resource and not intended for projects that involve a large number of BLAST searches.
-Stand-alone BLAST and the RESTful API at a cloud provider are provided for such projects.
+We provide the Stand-alone BLAST+ binaries, Docker Image and Elastic BLAST for these purposes.